Oudenaarde |

 |

 The city was founded around the eleventh century.
 In the year 1030, the Count of Flanders Baldwin IV the Bearded built here a fortress whose city was deprived, after the battle of Bouvines, in 1214 a year.
 Over the centuries, the weaving industry developed in the city, which contributed to the expansion and enrichment of Oudenaarde.
 The peak of benefits from making tapestries falls on the 16th century.
-Then a beautiful town hall with a bell tower was built and the church of St. Walburga.
+Then a beautiful town hall with a bell tower and the church of St. Walburga were built.
 The iconoclast revolution in 1566 years caused a lot of damage to churches.

-In the year 1522, the emperor Charles V stayed in the city, who got into an affair with Joanna van der Gheynst, the daughter of a tapestry maker.
-From this relationship, Filip II's half-sister, Małgorzata Parmeńska, was later regent of the Netherlands.
+In the year 1522, the emperor Charles V stayed in the city, who got into an affair with Joan van der Gheynst, the daughter of a tapestry maker.
+From this relationship, Filip II's half-sister, Margaret of Parma, was later regent of the Netherlands.
 In the sixteenth and seventeenth centuries, the city was the target of French attacks several times, and in the year 1708 one of the largest battles in the war of Spanish succession took place below the city.
 During World War I, the city suffered a lot of damage.

 Town hall with bell tower in Oudenaarde - UNESCO heritage